Faith, Place, & Housing Alliance (FPHA)

 Dr Iona Hine

-Dr Iona Hine is Programme Manager for the Cambridge Interfaith Programme, plus an affiliated cross-sector Knowledge Hub and inter-disciplinary Research Forum convening University of Cambridge scholars who take religion seriously.
+Iona is Programme Manager for the Cambridge Interfaith Programme, plus an affiliated cross-sector Knowledge Hub and inter-disciplinary Research Forum convening University of Cambridge scholars who take religion seriously.
 Her background includes work with researchers in politics, architecture, and urban studies in the Midlands and North West of England, and support to the Centre for Digital Built Britain.
 She is an active member of the Faith & Belief Policy Collective, contributing to cross‑sector engagement around matters of faith, belief, and values, and co-author of the Collective’s Housing with Values report.

 Mark Pratchet